-- 27. In relation to the remuneration principles proportionality rule, the proportionality levels provide the following: - (1) A framework for our supervisory approach, and a broad indication of our likely expectations. - (2) Guidance on which remuneration principles may normally be disapplied under the remuneration principles proportionality rule. - 28.
-The proportionality levels also provide guidance on the separate but similar proportionality rules that apply in relation to: - (1) remuneration committees (Part F); and - (2) Pillar 3 disclosures in relation to remuneration (Part G and Appendix 2).
+- 27. In relation to Remuneration 5.1, the proportionality levels provide the following: - (1) A framework for our supervisory approach, and a broad indication of our likely expectations. - (2) Guidance on which remuneration rules may normally be disapplied under Remuneration 5.1. - 28.
+The proportionality levels also provide guidance on the separate but similar proportionality rules that apply in relation to: - (1) remuneration committees (Part F); and - (2) CRR disclosures in relation to remuneration (Part G and Appendix 2).